 - Does anyone else pay you to help me?
 Here you are assessing conflicts-of-interest.
 For example, there are cases when someone is paid a commission for placing patients in a specific nursing home or with other services.
 They may be less objective, so you’ll want to know more about any potential conflicts of interest.)

 - Do you have an idea of the approximate amount of time it will take you to handle the services I need?
 If not, how can I get an estimate?

 - Do you have references?
 Beyond the testimonials on an advocate’s directory listing, are they able to provide you with references from other people they have worked with?
 (Regarding those testimonials: we monitor those added to the AdvoConnection Directory to be sure they are added only by bona fide clients of that advocate.)
 Please remember that advocates may understandably be reluctant to give you names and contact information for references due to privacy laws.
 However, it would make sense to ask them if they will ask a former client to contact you to provide a reference.
-Alternatively, you can check their listings for testimonials which may not be added by individual advocates.)
+Alternatively, you can check their directory profiles testimonials which may not be added by individual advocates.)

 - Are you “on call” 24/7 or do you have specific hours?